 2 Discuss the contribution of the professional practitioner in strategic planning including:

-- Policy development and strategic planning processes within organisations, including the role of the public affairs/political communication function;
+- Policy development and strategic planning processes within organisations, including the role of the public affairs/political communications function;

 - Linking organisational strategy to public affairs work through reputation and issues